murkl/arch-os/docs/CONTRIBUTING.md

 | Interface | `Arch OS 2.0.0` on every page |
 | Git tag | `v2.0.0` |

-**Note:** _The `v` belongs to the tag and to nothing else. `make check` refuses a version that is not `X.Y.Z`, and the Release workflow refuses a tag that says anything other than what `oak.yaml` declares._
+**Note:** _The `v` belongs to the tag and to nothing else. `make tag` writes the tag out of `oak.yaml` rather than letting anybody type it, `make check` refuses a version that is not `X.Y.Z`, and the Release workflow refuses a tag that says anything other than what the commit declares._

 This is what lets a tag publish without building.
 The version is decided in the commit, so the run that built that commit on `main` already produced files named after the release they become.

 ## Releasing

-1. **Raise `version:`** in `oak.yaml`, on the branch the work is on
+1. **Raise `version:`** in `oak.yaml`, on `dev`
-2. **Squash merge** the pull request.
+2. **Squash merge** it into `main`.
 Name it after the version, since the title becomes the commit.
 The run on `main` checks, builds, boots and keeps its artefacts for 90 days — it publishes nothing
 3. **Push the tag:**

 ```
 git switch main && git pull
-git tag v2.0.0
+make tag
 git push origin v2.0.0
 ```

 That starts the Release workflow.
 It finds the run that built this commit, downloads that run's artefacts and hangs them on the release page.

+**Note:** _`make tag` reads the version out of `oak.yaml` and writes `v` + it, so a tag naming a version this commit does not declare cannot be made in the first place.
+It refuses an unclean tree, a `HEAD` that is not on `main`, and a tag that exists already.
+Pushing it is left as a second decision, because pushing is what publishes._

 | File | Description |
 | --- | --- |